DavSanchez/Antiguos-Imperios-ACKS-II/pages/Siadanos.md

   the Lusaun Forest (#35) are an ongoing threat.
 The Palatine of Siadanos, Theremus Augilian, would welcome the assistance of adventurers.
-- Como [[Cyfaraun]], Siadanos es una antigua ciudad élfica abandonada,
+- Como [[Cyfaraun]], Siadanos es una antigua ciudad con trazas de su pasado élfico, Imaskari y de otras